honeyswarm/honeyswarm/docs/installation.rst

 If you want to run the latest stable release go to https://github.com/honeyswarm/honeyswarm/releases and get the latest release

-If you prefer a development version to then ``git clone git@github.com:honeyswarm/honeyswarm.git``
+If you prefer a development version then ``git clone git@github.com:honeyswarm/honeyswarm.git``

 Configuration
 -------------